zoracam/zoracam/terms-of-service-en.md

 ## 4. Intellectual Property

-4.1 All intellectual property rights belong to ZoraCam.
+4.1 All intellectual property rights belong to zoracam.

 4.2 Users retain copyright of their created content.